zopefoundation/grok/doc/reference/components.rst

         Name in Grok means "human-readable identifier" as the `__name__` attribute is used to reference the object within an URL.

+    .. method:: items(key=None)

+        Return an iterator over the key-value pairs in the container.

+        If ``None`` is passed as `key`, this method behaves as if no argument were passed.

+        If `key` is in the container, the first item provided by the iterator will correspond to that key.
+Otherwise, the first item will be for the key that would come next if `key` were in the container.

+    .. method:: keys(key=None)

+        Return an iterator over the keys in the container.

+        If ``None`` is passed as `key`, this method behaves as if no argument were passed.

+        If `key` is in the container, the first key provided by the iterator will be that key.
+Otherwise, the first key will be the one that would come next if `key` were in the container.

+    .. method:: values(key=None)

+        Return an iterator over the values in the container.

+        If ``None`` is passed as `key`, this method behaves as if no argument were passed.

+        If `key` is in the container, the first value provided by the iterator will correspond to that key.
+Otherwise, the first value will be for the key that would come next if `key` were in the container.

+    .. method:: __getitem__(key)

+        Get a value for a key

+        A KeyError is raised if there is no value for the key.

+    .. method:: get(key, default=None)

+        Get a value for a key

+        The default is returned if there is no value for the key.

+    .. method:: __contains__(key)

+        Tell if a key exists in the mapping.

+    .. method:: __iter__()

+        Return an iterator for the keys of the mapping object.

+    .. method:: values()

+        Return the values of the mapping object.

+    .. method:: items()

+        Return the items of the mapping object.

+    .. method:: __len__()

+        Return the number of items.

+    .. method:: has_key(key)

+        Tell if a key exists in the mapping.

+    .. method:: __setitem__(name, object)

+        Add the given `object` to the container under the given name.

+        Raises a ``TypeError`` if the key is not a unicode or ascii string.
+        Raises a ``ValueError`` if key is empty.

+        The container might choose to add a different object than the one passed to this method.

+        If the object doesn't implement `IContained`, then one of two things must be done:

+        1. If the object implements `ILocation`, then the `IContained` interface must be declared for the object.

+        2. Otherwise, a `ContainedProxy` is created for the object and stored.

+        The object's `__parent__` and `__name__` attributes are set to the container and the given name.

+        If the old parent was ``None``, then an `IObjectAddedEvent` is generated, otherwise, an `IObjectMovedEvent` is generated.
+An `IContainerModifiedEvent` is generated for the container.

+        If the object replaces another object, then the old object is deleted before the new object is added, unless the container vetos the replacement by raising an exception.

+        If the object's `__parent__` and `__name__` were already set to the container and the name, then no events are generated and no hooks.
+This allows advanced clients to take over event generation.

+    .. method:: __delitem__(name)

+        Delete the named object from the container.

+        Raises a ``KeyError`` if the object is not found.

+        If the deleted object's `__parent__` and `__name__` match the container and given name, then an `IObjectRemovedEvent` is generated and the attributes are set to ``None``.
+If the object can be adapted to `IObjectMovedEvent`, then the adapter's `moveNotify` method is called with the event.

+        Unless the object's `__parent__` and `__name__` attributes were initially ``None``, generate an `IContainerModifiedEvent` for the container.

+        If the object's `__parent__` and `__name__` were already set to ``None``, then no events are generated.
+This allows advanced clients to take over event generation.

 **Example 1: Perform Create, Read, Update and Delete (CRUD) on a container**

 .. code-block:: python